Get started and order

 Certificates are despatched to schools approximately 2 weeks after results are released.

-The criteria for winning a medal is based on the top score in the locale, the top score for each year level, and the top score for each subject.
-For more information please contact your school or our Customer Service team.
+The criteria for winning a medal is based on several factors: top score in the locale, year level, and subject.

 |ICAS Assessments Awards||Percentile categories for awards|

 |Distinction||The next 10% of participants|

 |Credit||The next 25% of participants|

 - ICAS certificate reprint, admin fee and shipping costs - $40 (excluding GST)